0xSpaceShard/starknet-devnet/README.md

 ```

 To ensure that integration tests pass, be sure to have run `cargo build --release` or `cargo run --release` prior to that (this will build the production target that is used in these tests, so spawning Background Devnet won't time out)

+## Development - Docker

+Due to internal needs, images with arch suffix are built and pushed to Docker Hub, but this is not mentioned in the user docs as users should NOT be needing it.

+This is what happens under the hood on `main`:

+- build `shardlabs/starknet-devnet-rs-<COMMIT_SHA1>-amd`
+- build `shardlabs/starknet-devnet-rs-<COMMIT_SHA1>-arm`
+- create and push joint docker manifest called `shardlabs/starknet-devnet-rs-<COMMIT_SHA1>`
+  - same for `latest`

+In the image, `tini` is used to properly handle killing of dockerized Devnet with Ctrl+C